jpraychev/telegram/README.md

 ```

 # Introduction
-The telegram bot is under development right now and only the notification service workst them as environment variables respectively RECAPTCHA_SITE_KEY and RECAPTCHA_SECRET_KEY.
+The simplest telegram bot out there that could be embedded into your apps as a notification service and can listen and execute remote commands.

 ```
 from telegram import Bot